Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-subscriber-key.md

     …
     …
 ~~~
 You can also set the subsciber key to a specific value provided by your customer as the unique identifier for the contact.
 You can use a mobile number, email address, or other appropriate value as necessary.
+Subscriber keys cannot include a null value.

 This example (taken from the <a href="https://github.com/ExactTarget/JB4A-SDK-Android/tree/master/JB4A-SDK-Explorer" target="_blank">Journey Builder for Apps SDK Explorer for Android</a>) uses a PreferenceActivity to allow your users to enter or change the subscriber key in their Contact record.